Yotin1/School-Enrolment-SQL-Project/Documentation/Documentation.md

 ![Student Courses Select Statement](Screenshots/student_courses_select.png)

-The view can show the course ID, course Name, grade and credits earned for a particular student, as well as the total amount of credits earned.
+The view can show the course ID, course name, grade and credits earned in that course for a particular student, as well as the total amount of credits earned.
 The letter grade shown is chosen using a `CASE` statement based on the numerical grade stored in `enrolment` and the credits earned is either 0 if the student has a "U" or the value stored in `course` for that particular course.

 ### Register